How much dye powder and soda ash should I use?

 Procion fibre reactive dyes are suitable for natural, cellulose fibres like cotton and will not work with synthetics like polyester.

 The dyes need about half a teaspoon of dye powder to 200ml of water.
 This ratio can be adjusted depending on the strength and vibrancy of colour that you’re after (MUCH less powder for pastels, more powder for deeper colours).
-Dark Black requires about 3x this amount.
+Blacks require about 3x this amount.

 Once the powdered dyes are mixed with water, the colours will start to lose their vibrancy and it's recommended that you use them up within 48 hours of mixing.
 Keeping them cold will help prolong their life, although please store them away from food.